siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 At the solar limb this is about $1.75$ arcseconds.

-On this reading, light bending, gravitational redshift, and clock-rate slowing are consequences of index-of-refraction arguments, with no appeal to an independently curved spacetime.
+On this reading, light bending follows from index-of-refraction arguments, with no appeal to an independently curved spacetime.

 Spacetime curvature, in this reading, is a geometric restatement of the same refraction.
 The geometry follows from the transport, not the other way